 As much as we’d all like to be out hiking, camping or trail running all weekend and every evening after work, it’s not always realistic, especially in winter when the days are so short.
-To help you tolerate those housebound days and to get you through the last few weeks before the clocks go forward, we’ve put together a list of the best adventure movies on Netflix for 2019.
+To help you tolerate those housebound days, we’ve put together a list of the best adventure movies on Netflix for 2020.
 We’re hoping these outdoorsy films and documentaries, ranging from life-affirming epics to documentaries charting human endurance, will inspire you out of hibernation.
-At the time of writing (November 2019) they can all be found on Netflix for your immediate escapism.
+At the time of writing (March 2020) they can all be found on Netflix for your immediate escapism.

 Some of the outdoor documentaries and films here in this list have been carried over from our Best Adventure Movies On Netflix article from last year as many of them are classics and pretty hard to knock off this list.
 However there are still plenty of new adventure movies to get stuck into.